fhdm-dev/scoppy/README.md

 ## Quirks
-* If the screen turns off or the app is no longer in the foreground the run mode will change to STOPPED (to prevent draining the battery).
+* If the screen turns off or the app is no longer in the foreground, the run mode will change to STOPPED (to prevent draining the battery).
 You will need to tap RUN to restart the scope.
-* Tapping the phone's the back button to get back to your phone/tablet's home screen has the effect of closing the app.
-Tap the phone's home button instead.
 * The OFF trigger mode prevents all triggering and Scoppy will set the horizonal position so that it is displaying the most recent samples (it normally tries to find a trigger point near the centre of the sample record).
-This may or may not be useful for viewing very slowly changing signals.
+This in combination with a long Time/Div setting is equivalent to roll mode on many 'scopes.

 ## Troubleshooting
+* If your phone has a Micro-USB connecter then check that the Micro-USB plug of the OTG cable/adapter is plugged into the phone and not into the Pico!
 * If the Pico doesn't seem to be connecting try the following:
     * tap STOP and then RUN
     * OR
     * unplug the USB cable and plug it back in
-* If your phone has a Micro-USB connecter then check that the Micro-USB plug of the OTG cable/adapter is plugged into the phone and not into the Pico.
 * If it's still not working then it's possible that your phone/tablet doesn't support USB OTG.
 You can test this by attaching a USB thumb drive to the OTG cable/adapter.
 You should be able to browse the files on the drive.
 * Some diagnostic information is also writtern to the Pico UART on GPIO 0 & 1

-## Specifications (oscilloscope)
+## Specifications and features (oscilloscope)
 * Max.
 Sampling Rate: 500kS/s (shared between channels)
 * Time/Div: 5us - 20secs
 * Memory depth depends on sampling rate.
 It ranges between 2kpts (shared between channels) and 20kpts in Run mode and up to 100kpts for Single shot captures.
 * 2 channels
+* Auto and Normal triggering
+* Cursors
+* X-Y Mode
+* FFT

 ## Specifications (logic analyzer)
 * Max.
 Sampling Rate: 25MS/s (per channel)